-Multi-function fluids – Lubricants that can be used for several manufacturing processes.
+Multi-function fluids – Lubricants that can get with several manufacturing processes.

-Modular – unit that can be built to your specifications.
+Modular – standardised units that are combined to build a product to your specifications.

 Neat Cutting Oils – Fluids usually based on mineral oils and used for cutting without further dilution.
 These products may have a variety of additives, which may cause issues over time.

 Oil Mist Qualities – Oil mist is produced by the interaction of the metalworking fluids with the moving parts.
 In the case of fast-moving, It is thrown back and dispersed as fine droplets.

 Oxidation – A substance that gives up electrons is oxidised

 Particle Counting – The process of counting all the particles collected on a membrane.